On Call (La permanence)

 - *Louis Marcorelles Award* - Cinema du Réel

 - London International Film Festival

 - Karlovy Vary International Film Festival

 - DocAviv International Film Festival

-At the heart of French-Senegalese filmmaker Alice Diop's unflinching, 'fly-on-the-wall' exposé of the refugee medical clinic, lies an acute expression of our helplessness in this ever-escalating crisis, revealing modern, intimate layers of the long, asymmetrical relationship between Africa and the West.
+At the heart of French-Senegalese filmmaker Alice Diop's unflinching, 'fly-on-the-wall' exposé of a refugee medical clinic, lies an acute expression of our inadequacies in managing an ever-escalating crisis.

-We find ourselves in the walk-in healthcare centre at the Avicenne Hospital in Bobigny, close to the Parisian suburbs, and that’s the world that we see paraded before our eyes, a world of suffering, a world of migrants with physical and psychological injuries intensified by their journeys to France and the extreme precariousness of their daily lives.
-Within the confined microcosm of a single room, a general practitioner, aided by a psychiatrist, tries, under no illusion, to repair bodies and minds.
+The walk-in healthcare center at the Avicenne Hospital in Bobigny, close to the Parisian suburbs, is a world of migrants with a wide range of physical and psychological injuries.
+Their cumulative suffering has been intensified by their journeys to France, and by the extreme precariousness of their daily lives.
+Within the confined microcosm of a single room, a general practitioner, aided by a psychiatrist, tries to repair their bodies and minds.

 97 minutes, in French and English with English subtitles.